 This research aims to understand whether an ACP intervention, provided to patients with advanced diseases attending hospital outpatient clinics identified as being at risk of dying in the next 12 months reduce unplanned hospital admissions at 6 and 18 months, improve patient care and encourage health professionals to incorporate ACP into routine care.
 Positive results obtained from this study will provide the necessary evidence to policymakers and health service managers to enable them to make additional investments and therefore implement ACP in a larger scale.
 A/Prof Joel Rhee is the research lead and Dr Diane Harland is the research fellow on this project, along with researchers; Caplan, G, Meller, A, Gonski, P, Hayen, A, Cullen,J, Naganathan,V, Zwar, N, O’Keefe, J, Krysinska, K, Kenny, P & Perry, L.

 Illawarra Health and Medical Research Institute (IHMRI) collaborative projects

 Southern IML Pathology Research Cohort Study

 The SIMLR Cohort Study is a partnership between Southern IML Pathology and the Illawarra Health and Medical Research Institute (IHMRI).
 The project utilises Southern IML Pathology’s large, longitudinal, community-derived database to analyse and identify health risk indicators and where those risks are clustered geographically.

 Older patients and their involvement in the decisions concerning their health care.

-Prof Andrew Bonney, A/Prof Judy Mullan, Ms Athena Hammond
+Prof Andrew Bonney, Prof Judy Mullan, Ms Athena Hammond